florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Wasm code can only access the top-most value of the stack, and the stack is type-checked by the Wasm runtime during a validation phase@spec.

 Wasm modules also have their own linear memory.
-This linear memory is completely isolated from the stack and can only be accessed using special instructions and bounds-checked indices instead of pointers.
+This linear memory is completely isolated from the stack and can only be accessed using special instructions and bound-checked indices instead of pointers.
 While host applications can always read from and write to Wasm linear memory, Wasm instances cannot access host memory in the opposite direction.
 Instead, Wasm instances can only interact with the host through functions explicitly exposed by the host@spec.

 While the Wasm execution format is sandboxed, it is still important that the implementing Wasm runtime does not introduce any sandbox escapes due to bugs, etc.
-In their article "Provably-Safe Multilingual Software Sandboxing using WebAssembly" Bosamiya et al. have acknowledge Wasm as a safe sandboxed execution format and implemented a provably safe and verifiable Wasm runtime@provably-safe-multilingual-software-sandboxing.
+In their article "Provably-Safe Multilingual Software Sandboxing using WebAssembly" Bosamiya et al. have acknowledged Wasm as a safe sandboxed execution format and implemented a provably safe and verifiable Wasm runtime@provably-safe-multilingual-software-sandboxing.
 This shows that implementation of a fully sandboxed and safe runtime is possible not only in theory but also in practice.

 Because Wasm is able to provide safety for untrusted code execution, it is currently gaining interest in certain safety-critical non-web contexts, such as avionics@wasm-in-avionics or automotive industries (see https://oxidos.io/).